-Appendix C Identifying ISO/ABA and AAMVA Cards For Masking (MSR Only)
+Appendix E Identifying ISO/ABA and AAMVA Cards For Masking (MSR Only)

-C.1 ISO/ABA Financial Card
+E.1 ISO/ABA Financial Card

 - 1) If the low level decoding algorithm determines the bit level character encoding for every track conforms to the ISO format defined for that track, the card is classified as ISO.
 Otherwise the device attempts to classify the card as an AAMVA Driver's License, and if the card fails that test, the device classifies the card as Other.
 A properly encoded ISO card has the following properties: - a) At least one track must be decodable. - b) Track 1 must be 7 bits per character. - c) If Track 2 or Track 3 exist, they must be 5 bits per character. - 2) If the device determines the card is ISO encoded, it then determines the masking behavior for each track independently.
-One track may qualify for masking and another may not, according to the following rules. - 3) For Track 1, the device's intent is to send the card's Format Code unmasked, the PAN partially masked, the Name and Expiration Date unmasked, and the rest of the track masked, with exceptions: - a) The Service Code is always unmasked on newer devices. - b) If the card's Format Code, PAN, Name, or Expiration Date are not correctly structured, the device transmits the rest of the track unmasked starting with the point of discrepancy.
-The device defines "correct structure" for Track 1 as follows: - i) The card's Format Code, PAN, Name, or Expiration Date do not contain the '?' character (End Sentinel). - ii) The Format Code is the first character on the track and is the character 'B'. - iii) The PAN has a maximum of 19 digits and ends with character '^' (Field Separator). - iv) The Cardholder Name has a maximum of 26 characters and is ended by the character '^' (Field Separator). - v) The Expiration Date has 4 characters. - vi) The Service Code has 3 characters. - 4) For Track 2, the device's intent is to send the PAN partially masked, the Expiration Date unmasked, and most of the rest of the track masked, with exceptions: - a) The Service Code is always unmasked on newer devices. - b) If the PAN or Expiration Date are not correctly structured, the device sends the rest of the track unmasked starting at the point of discrepancy.
-The device defines "correct structure" as follows: - i) The PAN or Expiration Date does not contain the '?' character (End Sentinel). - ii) The PAN has a maximum of 19 digits and ends with the character '=' (Field Separator). - iii) The Expiration Date has 4 characters. - iv) The Service Code has 3 characters.
+One track may qualify for masking and another may not, according to the following rules. - 3) For Track 1, the device's intent is to send the card's Format Code unmasked, the PAN partially masked, the Name and Expiration Date unmasked, and the rest of the track masked, with exceptions: - a) The Service Code is always unmasked on newer devices (Never Mask Service Code Only).
+On legacy devices, the Service Code is always masked. - b) If the card's Format Code, PAN, Name, or Expiration Date are not correctly structured, the device transmits the rest of the track unmasked starting with the point of discrepancy.
+The device defines "correct structure" for Track 1 as follows: - i) The card's Format Code, PAN, Name, or Expiration Date do not contain the '?' character (End Sentinel). - ii) The Format Code is the first character on the track and is the character 'B'. - iii) The PAN has a maximum of 19 digits and ends with character '^' (Field Separator). - iv) The Cardholder Name has a maximum of 26 characters and is ended by the character '^' (Field Separator). - v) The Expiration Date has 4 characters. - vi) The Service Code has 3 characters. - 4) For Track 2, the device's intent is to send the PAN partially masked, the Expiration Date unmasked, and most of the rest of the track masked, with exceptions: - a) The Service Code is always unmasked on newer devices (Never Mask Service Code Only).
+On legacy devices, the Service Code is always masked. - b) If the PAN or Expiration Date are not correctly structured, the device sends the rest of the track unmasked starting at the point of discrepancy.
+The device defines "correct structure" as follows: - i) The PAN or Expiration Date does not contain the '?' character (End Sentinel). - ii) The PAN has a maximum of 19 digits and ends with the character '=' (Field Separator).